1 Corinthians 13:4-7

 I realize greeting you first is somewhat of a different format than what we have been used to, but for this month I wanted to refer back to a previous article entitled,

-I always look forward to the 2nd week in July, when our annual Future Teacher Training Camp takes place!
+I always look forward to July, when our annual Future Teacher Training Camp takes place!
 I have the pleasure of sharing this amazing week with some amazing women of God!
 Those who work at the camp each day are Jeanne Lay, Erynn Sprouse, Kristy Huntsman, Lacy Crowell, Nancy Falcon, Shari Moxley, and myself – Gwen Schnell) This week is all about training teenage christian woman to open the Word, read, study, create, apply, and present a Bible devotional and or lesson plan by the end of the week with visual aids to go along with their particular Bible lesson.

 The real reward comes when campers come back each year and we witness their growth and maturity over the years.
 We are left in amazement after the teaching 2 class actually deliver devotionals on the level of adult women.